elliot4thaltego/elliot4thaltego/README.md

 ## I'm a self-taught developer

-- 👨‍💻 I’m currently learning React.js and planning to work my way up to MERN Stack.
+- 👨‍💻 I’m currently learning React.js and considering to work my way up to MERN Stack slowly but surely.

 <br />